 Pursuant to Section 92(3) read with Section 134(3)(a) of the Companies Act 2013 theAnnual Return as on March 31 2021 is available on the Companys website onhttps://www. narayanahealth.org/stakeholder-relations/annual-return

 24. SIGNIFICANT OR MATERIAL ORDERS PASSED BY THE REGULATORS/ COURTS

 There are no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status and Companys operation in future.

 25. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 A detailed analysis of the Companys operational and financial performance as wellas the initiatives taken by the Company in its key functional areas are separatelydiscussed in this Annual Report.

 26. VIGIL MECHANISM / WHISTLE BLOWER POLICY

-The Company has developed a Whistle Blower Policy with a view to provide a mechanismfor employees and Directors of the Company to voice concerns and grievances in aresponsible manner.
+The Company has developed a Whistle Blower Policy with a view to provide a mechanismfor employees and Directors of the Company to voice their concerns and grievances in aresponsible manner.
 The policy of vigil mechanism is available on the Companyswebsite at https://www.narayanahealth.org/sites/default/files/download/nh_investor_relations/Whistle%20 Blower%20Policy.pdf

 Further details of the same are provided in Corporate Governance Report attached tothis Report.

-27. DISCLOSURES AS PER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013
+27. DISCLOSURES UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

 28. RISK MANAGEMENT POLICY